teknipc/ansible-role-mercure-rocks/README.md

 Requirements
 ------------

-Linux OS with amd64 architecture and inetd as service manager.
+Linux OS with amd64 architecture and systemd as service manager.

 Role Variables
 --------------